-Last week, the kids learned about temperature by doing a project that showed how water freezes and melts depending on the temperature.
+Last week, the kids learned about temperature by doing a project that showed how water freezes and melts.
 The lesson was blended with the arts as the kids made paintings in warm and cool shades of paints, learning that colours also have temperature.

 This week’s theme is caring in honour of Valentine’s Day and Family Day, so the kids are learning about caring for each other, caring for nature and animals, and caring as a form of inclusion for people of different races and cultures as well as people with disabilities.

 Instead of the usual cookie decorating, kids will decorate pitas with cream cheese and vegetables, incorporating the daycare’s philosophy of healthy eating.
 Come spring, the outdoor area of the daycare will include community gardens along with other ways for the kids to get involved with nature.

 “I’m most looking forward to the way that our programs will expand over the spring because we are an outdoor based program, so the wintertime makes it a little more challenging to do as much nature exploration,” she said.
 “Right now we’re just trying to really find ways to bring nature inside.”

 Along with programs expanding over the spring, the number of children will grow as well.
 Since it’s a larger centre with 47 spaces, Kerr and her team are welcoming students in waves each week rather than have all the children come at once.
 The approach allows an easier transition for kids who may have a hard time adjusting to daycare and allows the centre to properly train additional staff.